hanspr/mi-sources/plugins/snippets/help/snippets.md

  snippetcancel | removes all the current snippet                      | Alt+D
  snippetaccept | finishes the snippet editing for the current snippet | Alt+A

+* Type : `Ctrl-E snippetinsert` and `Tab` or partial name and `Tab` to list available snippets for the particular language

 ## Snippet Files

 The snippet files have a very simple syntax: